 It seems that when it comes to sleep, CBD can help with certain disorders while having no effect on others.
 THC helps you to fall asleep, while CBD helps to regulate your sleep, and it seems to help you wake up fresher.

-CBD Oil reduces anxiety – There is a lot of evidence to support the notion that cannabis can reduce anxiety and a lot of people who suffer from anxiety self medicate with it.
+2. CBD oil reduces anxiety.
+There is a lot of evidence to support the notion that cannabis can reduce anxiety and a lot of people who suffer from anxiety self medicate with it.
 Many people assume that it is the THC that reduces anxiety, but numerous studies have demonstrated that it is CBD that actually helps.

 The study found a significant decrease in subjective anxiety when compared to the placebo.

-Another study found CBD was very effective at reducing anxiety in people suffering from SAD who were about to perform a simulated public speaking test (10).
+Another study found CBD was very effective at reducing anxiety in people suffering from social anxiety disorder who were about to perform a simulated public speaking test (9).

 It would be beneficial to take CBD rather than THC before speaking in public, so this study could prove very useful.